-‘General Hospital’ Monday Spoilers: Jax Finds Himself In An Awkward Position
+'General Hospital' Monday Spoilers: Jax Finds Himself In An Awkward Position

 He will mention that perhaps Jax will reconsider.
 He loudly asks if Nina knows what he is doing for Carly.

 Naturally, Nina happens to arrive at the door right at that moment.
-She’ll have a quizzical look on her face and look to her beau as she asks if she does know what he’s doing for Carly.
+She'll have a quizzical look on her face and look at her boyfriend as she asks if she does know what he's doing for Carly.

 General Hospital teasers note that Jax will feel anxious at this point.
-He will look to Nina, then to Valentin, as he tries to figure out what this is about.
+He will look at Nina, then at Valentin, as he tries to figure out what this is about.

 As fans know, he is in cahoots with Carly in keeping a major secret hidden.
 The two of them figured out that the necklace Avery found near the cabin was Nelle's and signals that she was Nina's daughter.
 However, they've kept that to themselves.

 Jax told Carly he was worried the truth was about to come out, but she insisted they keep this under wraps.
-She’s angling to get the necklace back from Avery, who is living with Ava now, hoping that will solve the problem.
-General Hospital spoilers suggest that she’ll try to rope her mother Bobbie into helping her.
+She's angling to get the necklace back from Avery, who is living with Ava now, hoping that will solve the problem.
+Spoilers suggest that she'll try to rope her mother Bobbie into helping her.

 While Jax will probably have all of this running through his mind, Valentin doesn't know anything about this.
 In fact, the General Hospital sneak peek indicated that he'd be on a call with Martin right before knocking on the door.